 Updates existing static pages in response to traffic,

-Serves a stale version of the page instead of a fallback.
+Serves as a stale version of the page instead of a fallback.

 Incremental static regeneration has a minor impact on SEO and compatibility, especially on the first page.
-The fallback page is entirely CSR and actually has no data, so it’s not quite clear how bots will respond to it.
+The fallback page is entirely CSR and has no data, so it’s unclear how bots will respond to it.

 In addition to static techniques, eCommerce websites can also benefit from dynamic techniques like: